GIST-DSLab/GIFARC/README.md

-# GIFARC
-GIFARC: Synthetic Dataset for Leveraging Human-Intuitive Analogies to Elevate AI Reasoning
+# GIFARC: Synthetic Dataset for Leveraging Human-Intuitive Analogies to Elevate AI Reasoning

->📋  A template README.md for code accompanying a Machine Learning paper

-# My Paper Title

-This repository is the official implementation of [GIFARC: Synthetic Dataset for Leveraging Human-Intuitive Analogies to Elevate AI Reasoning](https://arxiv.org/).
+This repository is the official implementation of [GIFARC: Synthetic Dataset for Leveraging Human-Intuitive Analogies to Elevate AI Reasoning].

->📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 ## Requirements